How to Prepare: Asparagus 5 Ways

 At all Farm Boy locations, you’ll discover an abundance of the freshest, longest-lasting produce.
 Our buyers are up early at the markets each day sourcing fruits and veggies at their peak quality—and local or Canadian whenever possible.
 We strive to bring you closer to the farm through exclusive in-store events and visits from our vendors, who are eager to share their stories and delicious foods with our customers.
 For us, a fun, fresh-market experience begins with our carefully curated selection of products and a deeply rooted connection with our communities.
 From vibrant colours and delightful aromas to tasty samples and handcrafted delicacies, we aim to inspire you from the moment you enter our stores!

-Where Does It Grow in Canada?
+Where Does Asparagus Grow in Canada?

 Young green asparagus sprout